 Manufacturing Personnel: An Epic Formula to Attract Talent

 We are not surprised that local manufacturing business leaders are struggling to find skilled manufacturing talent, and this impacts their total cost of employment.
 An effective talent approach lowers the total cost of employment through driving results in attraction, retention, and productivity of talent.
-Aligning wages with skills, lowering turnover and training will positively impact a manufacturing company’s profitability and create opportunity for reinvestment.
-We have seen business leaders address this issue in three specifc ways.
+Aligning wages with skills, lowering turnover and training will positively impact a manufacturing company’s profitability and create an opportunity for reinvestment.
+We have seen business leaders address this issue in three specific ways.

 - Plan ahead: